 Introduction - The critical juncture of Brexit in media & political discourses: from national-populist imaginary to cross-national social and political crisis

 1. Splendid isolation again?
 Brexit and the role of the press and online media in re-narrating the European discourse

 2. The Brexit referendum: how trade and immigration in the discourses of the official campaigns have legitimised a toxic (inter)national logic

 3. ‘Out is out and that’s it the people have spoken’: uses of vox pops in UK TV news coverage of the Brexit referendum

 4. Populism at work: the language of the Brexiteers and the European Union

 5. ‘Crisis’ as a discursive strategy in Brexit referendum campaigns

 6. Brexit and the imaginary of ‘crisis’: a discourse-conceptual analysis of European news media

-Michał Krzyżanowski is Chair in Media and Communication Studies at Uppsala University, Sweden.
-He also holds a research appointment as a Chair in Communication & Media at the University of Liverpool, UK, and 2018–19 was Albert Bonnier Jr. Guest Professor in Media Studies at Stockholm University, Sweden.
-He is one of the leading international experts in critical discourse studies of media and political communication.
-His key research interests are in dynamics of right-wing populist discourse, normalisation of racism and politics of exclusion as well as in diachronic analyses of politicisation and mediation of crisis in European and transnational media.
-He is the Editor-in-Chief of the Journal of Language and Politics and a co-editor of the Bloomsbury Advances in Critical Discourse Studies book series.
+Michal Krzyz?anowski holds the Chair in Media and Communication Studies at Uppsala University, Sweden.
+He also remains affiliated to the Department of Communication & Media at the University of Liverpool, UK, and in 2018–19 he held the prestigious Albert Bonnier Jr. Guest Professorship in Media Studies at Stockholm University, Sweden.
+He is one of the leading international scholars working on critical discourse studies of race, ethnicity, and the politics of exclusion in the context of communication, media, and social change as well as of the challenges to democracy posed by the global rise of right-wing populism and neoliberalism.
+He is the Editor-in-Chief of the Journal of Language and Politics and a co-editor of the Bloomsbury Advances in Critical Discourse Studies in addition to sitting on a number of boards in various journals and book series.